JetBrains/teamcity-documentation/topics/rake.md

 <td>

-Enter space\-separated tasks names if you don't want to use the `default` task.
+Enter space-separated tasks names if you don't want to use the `default` task.
 For example, `test:functionals` or `mytask:test mytask:test2`.

 </td></tr><tr>

 <td>

 Additional Rake command line parameters

 </td>